 Assisted living in Minnesota is regulated by the state’s Department of Health.

-The average cost of memory care per month in Minnesota is $4,986, which breaks down to about $164 per day and $59,832 annually.
+The average cost of memory care per month in Minnesota is $4,540, which breaks down to about $54,480 annually.
 Remember that a Uniform Consumer Information Guide is required to be given to any resident or prospective resident, and must include all costs and potential fees.
 Therefore, there should be no billing surprises.
-Assisted living, without the additional services required for memory care, costs Minnesota residents about $3,810 per month and $45,720 annually.

-The state’s most expensive place for memory care is its biggest city, Minneapolis, where memory care costs about $6,262 per month and $75,144 annually.
-The least expensive city for memory care is Rochester, for about $3,909 per month and $46,908 per year.
+The state’s most expensive place for memory care is its biggest city, Minneapolis, where memory care costs about $5,700 per month and $68,400 annually.
+Those numbers encompass the whole of the Twin Cities, so St. Paul averages about the same, as do the surrounding suburban areas within The Metro, including Bloomington, Brooklyn Park, and Plymouth.
+The least expensive city for memory care is Rochester, for about $3,560 per month and $42,720 per year.

 Unlike many other states, Minnesota does not define the size of bedroom units in assisted living, how many bathrooms per resident, or how many occupants may live in one bedroom, except to say compliance with state and local building codes is required.